CartoDB/grainstore/README.md

 6. initialise with PostGIS DB, table name and sql query
 7. generate Mapnik XML with stored style for table name and sql query

+For using multiple layers use an array type for the 'sql' parameter and for the 'style' parameter.
+Each resulting layer will be named 'layerN' with N starting from 0 (needed to  properly reference the layers from the 'style' values).

 Install
 --------